 Knowing the time it takes to clear roads after a winter storm can help the department better analyze the costs associated with that work.
-MoDOT's response rate to winter events provides good customer service for the traveling public while keeping costs as low as possible.
+MoDOT's response to winter events provides good customer service for the traveling public while keeping costs as low as possible.
 These efforts result in reduced traffic delays due to winter events and, more importantly, safer travel during these events.
 In recent years, MoDOT has been more aggressive in messaging the public urging them to travel only if necessary during winter events.
 This messaging is in the form of social media pushes and media releases.
-One possible positive impact from the ongoing pandemic is that the ability for remote work for millions has been realized and will hopefully aid in minimizing traffic volumes during inclement weather.
+During the ongoing pandemic, millions of people have the ability for working remotely.
+This, along with MoDOT's response, resulted in no major traffic impacts for the 2020-2021 winter and a substantial amount of positive public feedback.